Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

 - :code:`**kwargs`: All other keyword arguments are used to initialize the trainer class.
 Thus, this can be used for instance to set callbacks.

-Even though :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` and its init parameters can reduce boilerplate code to a minimum, clearly there are cases in which it is not enough.
+Even though :class:`~pytorch_lightning.utilities.cli.LightningCLI` and its init parameters can reduce boilerplate code to a minimum, clearly there are cases in which it is not enough.
 The class is designed so that can be extended to customize different parts of the command line tool.
-The argument parser class used by :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` is :class:`~pytorch_lightning.utilities.trainer_cli.LightningArgumentParser` which is an extension of python's argparse, thus adding arguments can be done using the :func:`add_argument` method.
+The argument parser class used by :class:`~pytorch_lightning.utilities.cli.LightningCLI` is :class:`~pytorch_lightning.utilities.cli.LightningArgumentParser` which is an extension of python's argparse, thus adding arguments can be done using the :func:`add_argument` method.
 In contrast to argparse it has additional methods to add arguments, for example :func:`add_class_arguments` adds all arguments from the init of a class, though requiring parameters to have type hints.
 For more details about this please refer to the `respective documentation
 <https://omni-us.github.io/jsonargparse/#classes-methods-and-functions>`_.

-The :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` class has the :meth:`~pytorch_lightning.utilities.trainer_cli.LightningCLI.add_arguments_to_parser`
+The :class:`~pytorch_lightning.utilities.cli.LightningCLI` class has the :meth:`~pytorch_lightning.utilities.cli.LightningCLI.add_arguments_to_parser`
 method which can be implemented to include more arguments.
 After parsing, the configuration is stored in the :code:`config` attribute of the class instance.
-The :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` class also has two methods that can be used to run code before and after :code:`trainer.fit` is
+The :class:`~pytorch_lightning.utilities.cli.LightningCLI` class also has two methods that can be used to run code before and after :code:`trainer.fit` is
-executed: :meth:`~pytorch_lightning.utilities.trainer_cli.LightningCLI.before_fit`
+executed: :meth:`~pytorch_lightning.utilities.cli.LightningCLI.before_fit` and
-and :meth:`~pytorch_lightning.utilities.trainer_cli.LightningCLI.after_fit`.
-A
+:meth:`~pytorch_lightning.utilities.cli.LightningCLI.after_fit`.
+A simple
-simple example for these would be to send an email before and after fit.
+example for these would be to send an email before and after fit.
 The code would be something like:

 .. testcode::

-    from pytorch_lightning.utilities.trainer_cli import LightningCLI
+    from pytorch_lightning.utilities.cli import LightningCLI

     class MyLightningCLI(LightningCLI):